wermerb/trumbowyg-ngx/README.md

 2) You can pass a `TrumbowygOptions` via `<trumbowyg-ngx-editor [options]="options"></trumbowyg-ngx-editor>`.

-3) You can also combine the two options above.
+Or you can use the combination of the two shown above.

 Lets assume you want to configure the `TrumbowygNgxModule` at module level, but at some point you want to create an editor with a different behaviour.